Answer Keys

 Diversion (n) — (here) something that helps you distract yourself from business as a form of leisure; an amusing activity.
 A game of pool proved to be the perfect diversion for the tired executives.

 Contemporary (adj) — living or existing in the same period of time.
-Hemingway and Fitzgerald were contemporary writes.
+Hemingway and Fitzgerald were contemporary writers.

 Reference (n) — a mention or an allusion.
 Modern TV shows are full of references to older shows and movies.